lightec-xyz/zkBTC-Security/README.md

     allowance = 7 + depth/4
 ```

 Suppose the transaction depth requirement is D (D = 12 for small deposits, 18 for medium amounts, and 24 and 36 for even larger amounts), and the attacker commands x% hashing power compared to all honest miners combined.
-At some point on or after the checkpoint block, the attacker must begin to mine its own blocks.
+At some point on or after the checkpoint block, the attacker must begin to mine its blocks.
 To meet the transaction depth requirement, the attacker must spend `average_attacker_time_for_D_blocks` on average, assuming the average block interval to be 10 minutes:
 ```golang
     average_attacker_time_for_D_blocks := D * 600 / (x/100) = D * 60000/x
 ```